-The Vikingship museum, through the fortuitous mishap of past urban ambitions to connect the peninsula by bridge, remains strongly ‘connected’ to the waters of the Oslo fjord.
-Together with the Folkemuseet, the two form a unique oasis on Bygdøy, a critical mass of culture and an immense virtual population in a lush suburban environment.
+The Viking Ship Museum, through the fortuitous mishap of past urban ambitions to connect the peninsula by bridge, remains strongly ‘connected’ to the waters of the Oslofjord.
+Together with Norsk Folkemuseum, the two form a unique oasis on Bygdøy, a critical mass of culture in a lush suburban environment.
 The story of the new museum begins with framing this condition, the building as its own object in the collection.

-Elegantly gracing this generous site atop of Huk Aveny the quietly powerful Vikingship museum (1926-1957) by Arnstein Arneberg respectfully frames the exhibition with its curved, seamless walls providing the most neutral possible backdrop for experiencing the collection.
-Complimenting the strong form of the Viking Museum, the new museum is a worthy counterpart, exploring the contrasts between building and nature, between controlled and uncontrolled spaces, between object and subject.
+Elegantly gracing this generous site atop of Huk Aveny the quietly powerful Viking ship museum (1926-1957) by Arnstein Arneberg respectfully frames the exhibition with its curved, seamless walls providing the most neutral possible backdrop for experiencing the collection.
+Complementing the strong form of the Viking Museum, the new museum is a worthy counterpart, exploring the contrasts between building and nature, between controlled and uncontrolled spaces, between object and subject.

 The beautiful site today lies dormant with little activity besides the processions of parking and walking, entering and leaving.
-To the northwest is a perfect opportunity to connect to the folkemuseet, and with that an unbeknown garden is discovered replete with maker space and auditorium.
+To the northwest is a perfect opportunity to connect the museum to Norsk Folkemuseum and with that, an unbeknown garden is discovered replete with maker space and auditorium.

 The new VTM will be visited by tourists, locals, families, schools, people with a lot of time, and people with only a little time.
 Flexibility in circulation is essential to the success of the contemporary museum.
 By making the existing Viking museum the spine of the new VTM we provide independent access to boats, in-depth galleries, icon trail, special exhibition and auditorium, offering many possible combinations of movements through the galleries and hence stimulating dynamic relationships between the many different visitors.